-- Co-teachers work together and collaborate throughout the day to modify instruction to meet the needs of our students.
+- Co-teachers work together and collaborate throughout the day to modify instruction to meet the individual needs of our students.

-- Our students receive ICT instruction for the periods specified in their Individualized Education Program (IEP) along with the content areas of instruction.
+- Our students receive ICT instruction for the periods specified in their Individualized Education Program (IEP), along with the content areas of instruction.

-SPECIAL EDUCATION SUPPORT TEACHER SERVICES (SETSS)
+SPECIAL EDUCATION TEACHER SUPPORT SERVICES (SETSS)

 SETSS (Special Education Teacher Support Services) is a program that serves students who have IEPs (Individualized Education Programs) through the Board of Education.
 SETSS is intended to do the following:

 - provide support to these students specifically to achieve the mandated goals outlined in their IEP.

 - service students daily, either in or out of their general education classroom.